kamanashisroy/shotodol/README.md

 Testing
 ========

 There are some test cases in _'tests'_ directory.
-You can, for example, change directory to tests/apps/net_echo/server and _make_ to test the _echo server_.
+You can, for example, change directory to tests/core/profiler/server and _make_ to test the _profiler_.

 Growing
 ========